digitalbazaar/bedrock-native-app/README.md

 an older version of XCode in order for Capacitor to work.

 Build environemtns change with each version of Capacitor and as Mobile development frameworks update.
-Capacitor's list of  supported platforms is [here](https://capacitorjs.com/docs/getting-started/faqs#official-platforms).
+Capacitor's list of  [supported platforms](https://capacitorjs.com/docs/getting-started/faqs#official-platforms).

 ### Adding an Android or iOS project